- All Superinterfaces:

 executeBatch

-may be one of the following:- A number greater than or equal to zero -- indicates that the command was processed successfully and is an update count giving the number of rows in the database that were affected by the command's execution
+Submits a batch of commands to the database for execution and if all commands execute successfully, returns an array of update counts.
+Theintelements of the array that is returned are ordered to correspond to the commands in the batch, which are ordered according to the order in which they were added to the batch.
+The elements in the array returned by the methodexecuteBatchmay be one of the following:- A number greater than or equal to zero -- indicates that the command was processed successfully and is an update count giving the number of rows in the database that were affected by the command's execution

 - A value of

--- indicates that the command was processed successfully but that the number of rows affected is unknownIf one of the commands in a batch update fails to execute properly, this method throws a
+SUCCESS_NO_INFO-- indicates that the command was processed successfully but that the number of rows affected is unknownIf one of the commands in a batch update fails to execute properly, this method throws a

-, and a JDBC driver may or may not continue to process the remaining commands in the batch.
+BatchUpdateException, and a JDBC driver may or may not continue to process the remaining commands in the batch.
 However, the driver's behavior must be consistent with a particular DBMS, either always continuing to process commands or never continuing to process commands.
-If the driver continues processing after a failure, the array returned by the methodBatchUpdateException.getUpdateCounts
+If the driver continues processing after a failure, the array returned by the methodBatchUpdateException.getUpdateCountswill contain as many elements as there are commands in the batch, and at least one of the elements will be the following: - A value of

--- indicates that the command failed to execute successfully and occurs only if a driver continues to process commands after a command fails
+EXECUTE_FAILED-- indicates that the command failed to execute successfully and occurs only if a driver continues to process commands after a command fails

 The possible implementations and return values have been modified in the Java 2 SDK, Standard Edition, version 1.3 to accommodate the option of continuing to process commands in a batch update after a

-object has been thrown.- Returns:
+BatchUpdateExceptionobject has been thrown.- Returns:

 - an array of update counts containing one element for each command in the batch.
 The elements of the array are ordered according to the order in which commands were added to the batch.